PLEASE NOTE: THE COMMITTEE IS NOW ACCEPTING APPLICATIONS FOR THE SUMMER. THE COMMITEE IS CURRENTLY SEEKING UNDERGRADUATE INTERNS ONLY.

 How to Apply:

-Graduate students applying for labor or education policy internships, as well as individuals applying for fellowship positions, should be sure to include two short, relevant writing samples along with thier application materials.
+Graduate students applying for labor or education policy internships, as well as individuals applying for fellowship positions, should be sure to include two short, relevant writing samples along with their application materials.